 SIDS is the sudden and unexplained death of a baby younger than 1 year old.
 Most SIDS deaths are associated with sleep.
-So we want to help parents and caregivers understand SIDS and prevent this kind of senseless tragedy from ever affecting their family.
+So we want to help parents and caregivers understand SIDS and prevent this kind of tragedy from ever affecting their family.

 So what should parents and caregivers know about SIDS and other sleep-related causes of infant death?

 - We’ve made great progress in reducing SIDS.
 The overall SIDS rate in the United States has dropped about 60 percent since the 1990s.
-That’s when the back-sleeping recommendation were first released and public awareness efforts began.
+That’s when the back-sleeping recommendations were first released and public awareness efforts began.
 Since then, the number of babies placed on their backs to sleep has tripled.

 - Babies sleep safest on their backs.
 Babies who sleep on their backs are much less likely to die of SIDS than babies who sleep on their stomach or sides.